Anar085/Unit3-Project/Project/main.md

 [^1]: Industries, Adafruit.
 “DHT11 Basic Temperature-Humidity Sensor + Extras.”
 Adafruit Industries Blog RSS, https://www.adafruit.com/product/386.

-1. **User Authentication and Role-Based Access:**
-   The system allows users to log in with valid credentials and directs them to appropriate interfaces based on their roles (Waiter/Administrator).
+1. The pos app allows users to log in with valid credentials and directs them to appropriate interfaces based on their roles (Waiter or Administrator).
    **[ISSUE TACKLED]**: `Unauthorized access is prevented, and users only see functionality based on their role.`

-2. **Order Management (Waiter-Specific)**:
-   Waiters can select a table, create new orders, and add menu items with specific quantities.
-   The system calculates the total cost, including service charges and taxes, and allows waiters to print bills.
-   Waiters can view ongoing orders for their assigned tables and update them as needed.
+2. **Waiter Specific**: Waiters can select a table, create new orders with specific quantities and the app calculates the total cost, including service charges and taxes, and allows waiters to print bills.
+Waiters can add to their ongoing orders anytime they come back to their table screen.
-**[ISSUE TACKLED]**: Waiters can efficiently manage orders and ensure accurate billing for customers.

-3. **Order Management and Table Status Updates (Admin-Specific)**:
+**[ISSUE TACKLED]**: `Confusion caused by taking orders is gone as all operations for waiters are in one screen for certain table`

-   Admins can view all ongoing orders, cancel or finish orders, and update table statuses (e.g., from "Occupied" to "Available").
-   Admins can access detailed order information, including items, quantities, and total costs.
+3. **Admin-Specific**: Admins can view all ongoing orders through tables, cancel or finish orders, which automatically update table statuses.
+They can access detailed order information: items, quantities, and total costs.
-   Admins can manage tables and ensure proper allocation based on real-time status updates.
-**[ISSUE TACKLED]**: Admins have full control over order and table management, ensuring smooth restaurant operations.
+**[ISSUE TACKLED]**:  `Dismanagement is prevented, now Admins have full control over the table`

-4. **Data Security and Persistence:**
-   User passwords are encrypted using `secure_password` functions, and all data (orders, users, tables) is stored permanently in an SQLite database.
+4. User passwords are encrypted as hashes, and all data (orders, users, tables) is stored permanently in an SQLite database.
-   **[ISSUE TACKLED]**: `Sensitive data (e.g., passwords) is securely stored, and order history persists across app restarts.`
+   **[ISSUE TACKLED]**: `Sensitive data is securely stored, and order history can be used when app restarts.`

-5. **Accurate Financial Calculations:**
-   The system calculates totals, service charges (3%), and taxes (2%) correctly for orders and displays them in bills.
+5. The system calculates totals, service charges (3%), and taxes (2%) correctly for orders and displays them in bills.
-   **[ISSUE TACKLED]**: `Bills reflect accurate pricing, ensuring transparency and correctness in financial transactions.`
+   **[ISSUE TACKLED]**: `Transparency and correctness issues in financial transactions are now minimized.`

-6. **Usable UI with Navigation Flow:**
-   The KivyMD interface allows seamless navigation between screens (e.g., Login ➔ Waiter/Admin Dashboard ➔ Table Management).
+6. The User interface provides "touchable" map of restaurant and there is a clear navigation between screens (for ex, Login to Waiter/Admin Inside/Terrace to Table Screens).
-   **[ISSUE TACKLED]**: `Users can efficiently interact with the system, reducing errors and improving task completion speed.`
+   **[ISSUE TACKLED]**: `Confusion caused by the largeness of restaurant for both waiters and admins is now minimized`